Mathryl/Monte-carlo-simulation-of-the-stars-of-the-galaxy/README.md

 Again i do have to say that i'm sorry for not making the paper and i fully embrace the grade that i'll receive.

+This work was made in collaboration with my classmates, specially Mauricio Gonzales, Matias Valladares and Kirsi Vidal.